mayurc94/SpringProjects/README.md

 For vaccination data there is no view.
 You can use an API client like Postman/Insomnia to fetch the data.

-Please feel free add more to it.
+Please feel free to add more to it.